SaigoTora/PCSetupHub/README.md

 ### 3. Azure Key Vault
 - Create a Key Vault in Azure with the name: `azure-pc-setup-hub`.
-- Add the following secrets with their corresponding values:
+- Add the following secrets with their corresponding values (the same secrets should also be stored in **User Secrets** for Development):

   - `Auth--AccessToken--SecretKey` — secret key for JWT **access token**.
   - `Auth--RefreshToken--SecretKey` — secret key for JWT **refresh token**.
   - `ConnectionStrings--DefaultConnection` — connection string to your database.
   - `ConnectionStrings--RedisConnection` — connection string to your Redis instance in Azure.
-  - `GoogleClientId` — obtained by creating credentials in the [Google Cloud API Library](https://console.cloud.google.com/apis/library).
+  - `Google--ClientId` — obtained by creating credentials in the [Google Cloud API Library](https://console.cloud.google.com/apis/library).
 For guidance, see this tutorial starting at 6:40: [YouTube Link](https://youtu.be/gq1zNiKWCP4?t=400).
-  - `GoogleClientSecret` — obtained together with `GoogleClientId` in Google Cloud.
+  - `Google--ClientSecret` — obtained together with `Google--ClientId` in Google Cloud.
-  - `NewsApiKey` — you can obtain one from [https://newsapi.org/](https://newsapi.org/).
+  - `NewsApi--ApiKey` — you can obtain one from [https://newsapi.org/](https://newsapi.org/).

 - Ensure your application has permissions to read these secrets at runtime.